© Alison Slattery

 And when hunger strikes

 Starting with the Italian food: Primo & Secondo serves melt-in-your-mouth meat dishes and pastas that will make you cry “Mamma mia!” at the top of your lungs no matter how classy the joint.
-Impasto is also up there is the gastronomic experiences – the porchetta del nonno is nuts.
-There are various more down-home options for a quick pizza, starting with the delicious GEMA pizzeria (the margherita is stupendous), Pizza Motta, where there’s an amazing array of dishes to choose from in addition to pizza, and Elio Pizzeria, where on special days you can also get their home-rolled pasta.
+Impasto is also up there in the gastronomic experiences.
+There are various more down-home options for a quick pizza, starting with the delicious GEMA pizzeria (the margherita is standard-setting), Pizza Motta, where there’s an amazing array of dishes to choose from in addition to pizza, and Elio Pizzeria, where on special days you can also get their home-rolled pasta.
 Keep room for dessert, though, because the tucked away bakery Alati Caserta makes the best cannoli in town.
-For non-Italian flavours, there’s the famous homemade hotdogs at Chez Tousignant (no relation), the heartwarming brunch at Le Vieux Vélo, the market-fresh fine cuisine and organic wines at Pastaga, the Syrian and Armenian specialties at Le Petit Alep, the pub fare at Le Pourvoyeur at Jean-Talon Market… and of course the whole “marketful” of multicultural fare to explore.
+For non-Italian flavours, there’s the famous homemade hotdogs at Chez Tousignant (no relation), the heartwarming brunch at Le Vieux Vélo, the market-fresh fine cuisine and organic wines at Jaja (formerly known as Pastaga), the Syrian and Armenian specialties at Le Petit Alep, the Vietnamese pub fare at Cafeden… and of course the whole “marketful” of multicultural fare to explore at Jean-Talon Market.
 End your tour with some nice house-brewed draft beers at Birra - Bar à bières maison.
 Enjoy!